mtlynch/mediagoblin/docs/source/devel/storage.rst

 + **public_store:** After your media goes through processing it gets moved to the public store.
-This is also a StorageInterface implelementation, and is for stuff that's intended to be seen by site visitors.
+This is also a StorageInterface implementation, and is for stuff that's intended to be seen by site visitors.

 The workbench